 Hindu Unitarian Universalists

 Ideas and practices from Hinduism are welcome in Unitarian Universalism.
 Our worships have drawn from Hindu sources: poetry, scripture, philosophy, and kirtan.
-We share many values—most centrally, that there is a unity at the core of religious diversity.
+We share many values with Hinduism—most centrally, that there is a unity at the core of religious diversity.
 God can be experienced in many forms, with many faces, but underneath there is one ultimate reality.
 Like Hinduism we affirm the personal search for spiritual truth, the idea that all things are connected, and a respect for other religious paths.
 Unitarian Universalism welcomes many understandings of divinity, including those of the incredibly diverse Hindu faith.

 India’s religious landscape includes three types of Unitarianism–the Brahmo Samaj, founded in 1828 by Rammohun Roy, the Unitarian Church of the Khasi Hills, founded in 1887 by Hajom Kissor Singh, and the Unitarian Christian Church of Chennai, in Madras, founded in 1795.
 The two latter groups are active in the International Council of Unitarian Universalists (ICUU) and the South Asia Council of the International Association for Religious Freedom (IARF.)